dpaudel/dpaudelR/README.md

 ### Example uses

-_anova_dev_ : This function performs ANOVA and Tukey's HSD test as well as plots a barplot.
+_anova_dev_ : This function performs single-factor ANOVA and outputs Tukey's HSD test as well as a barplot.

 ```
 anova_dev(user_model, dataset)